Funding live-in care

 If you think you or a loved one might be eligible for NHS Continuing Healthcare, the first step is to discuss it with your healthcare provider, such as your doctor, nurse, or social worker.

 They can initiate the assessment process on your behalf.
-Alternatively, you can directly approach your local ICB and explain why you believe you should be considered for NHS Continuing Healthcare.
+Alternatively, you can directly approach your local Integrated Care Board (ICB), formerly the Clinical Commissioning Group (CCG) and explain why you believe you should be considered for NHS Continuing Healthcare.
 For more detailed guidance, you can visit the NHS website to find your local ICB and access relevant resources.

 How the NHS Continuing Healthcare assessment works